Nonequilibrium thermodynamic foundation of the grand-potential phase field model

-For this to hold for any virtual variation in $\phi$ or $\tilde{\mu}$, each term must itself be negative.
+For this to hold for any virtual variation in $\phi$ or $\tilde{\mu}$, each term must itself be negative \cite{Truesdell1965}.
 From Eq.~\ref{eq:GP:evolution:mu:binary}, the second term can be written as $-c \partial_t\tilde{\mu}=-c \partial_t c/\chi$ for regions far from the boundary ($\partial_t \phi=0$).
 Since the concentration is nonnegative $c\geq 0$, this necessitates $c$ to monotonically increase/decrease with time for a positive/negative $\chi$.
 However, this is not always the case, at least in a subdomain of the system.
-It is evident that the evolution equations of the grand-potential phase field model (Eqs.~\ref{eq:GP:evolution:phi:binary} and \ref{eq:GP:evolution:mu:binary}) do not minimize the total grand potential (Eq.~\ref{eq:GP:Omega:binary}).
+It is evident that the evolution equations of the grand-potential phase field model [Eqs.~\ref{eq:GP:evolution:phi:binary} and \ref{eq:GP:evolution:mu:binary}] do not minimize the total grand potential [Eq.~\ref{eq:GP:Omega:binary}].
 In other words, $\mathrm{d}\Omega/\mathrm{d}t$ is not guaranteed to be negative.
+For some problems, like order-disorder transformations, mass conserved is not required by the dynamics.
+In other cases, like nucleation, the small size of the nucleus ensures a constant $\tilde{\mu}$.
+Equation~\ref{eq:GP:dOmegadt:mu} is applicable in both scenarios but not for any processes involving diffusion.

 Thus, the model does not appear to guarantee that the grand potential energy decreases during evolution.
 However, as will be shown below, it dissipates the Helmholtz free energy.
 The Helmholtz free energy of the system is